 How to Know if Embryo Transfer has Worked?

 The best way to reduce stress is to know more about what symptoms you may experience during this 14-day wait time after embryo transfer and what symptoms can be counted as failed implantation.
-This article enumerates the positive signs after embryo transfer and answers some of your frequently asked questions.
+In this article, we enumerate the positive signs after embryo transfer and answer some of your frequently asked questions about pregnancy symptoms and failed embryo transfer

 What Is Embryo Transfer?